-Army Moves To Secure Nation’s Borders - Nigeria Today
+Army moves to secure nation’s borders - Nigeria Today

 According to Buratai, there is the need to take care of the border areas right from the Lake Chad through Yobe, Jigawa, Kano, Katsina, up to Sokoto.

-The post Army Moves To Secure Nation’s Borders appeared first on leadership.ng.
+The post Army moves to secure nation’s borders appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share